 - has a high-pitched cry (like a cat’s)

 - seems to have a weak cry or is moaning or grunting

 - is crying for long periods of time.

-Your nearest early childhood centre provides free check-ups for your baby, usually at two, four and eight weeks after birth.
+Your nearest early childhood centre provides free check-ups for your newborn baby, usually at 2, 4 and 8 weeks after birth.

-When you go for your baby’s check-ups, it’s a good time to ask questions about anything, from rashes to vomiting to crying.
+When you go for your baby’s check-ups, it’s a good time to ask questions about anything, including rashes, vomiting and crying.
 You could write a list of questions before the check-ups so you don’t forget to ask the nurse anything you want to know.